 2. Unless otherwise stated in the Show Schedule, all exhibits must be the property of and grown or made by the exhibitor.

 3. The Committee reserves the right to visit by commission, before or after a Show, gardens from which produce has been entered for competition.

-4. Children under sixteen whose parents or grandparents are either resident in Dogmersfield, Winchfield or Crookham Village or are Associate Members of the society of at least six months standing and those children attending Dogmersfield Primary School, may exhibit in any class.
-Parents or grandparents are asked to ensure that any exhibits entered by children are the sole work of the child.
+Children may exhibit in any class, subject to any age qualification of that class.
+Parents or grandparents are asked to ensure that any exhibits entered by children or grandchildren are the sole work of the child or grandchild.